-Deputy Roffey: Well, the hydrocarbon strategy does not fall within my Committee so I do not know exactly what it has cost or whether they need any more money to complete it.
+Deputy Roffey: Well the hydrocarbon strategy does not fall within my Committee so I do not 185 know exactly what it has cost or whether they need any more money to complete it.
 What I can say is that the future ports investigation has been carried out within the budget that was allocated by the States for doing it.

-The Deputy Bailiff: Thank you.
-Oh Deputy Gabriel.
+190 Oh Deputy Gabriel.